 Rochester-led, short-term programs provide global experiences for a diverse group of students.
 These programs often serve students who might otherwise not have an opportunity to go abroad, and can provide an opportunity to earn credit.

-All international study, work, and travel arranged by Arts, Sciences and Engineering faculty or staff that involves undergraduate students in the College must receive approval from the College Deans’ Office prior to operation.
+All international study, work, and travel arranged by Rochester faculty or staff that involves undergraduate students must receive approval from the Center for Education Abroad prior to operation.
 Such activities can range from a traditional study abroad program involving a group of students going abroad with a professor, to independent research or internships conducted abroad by one or more undergraduate students arranged by a Rochester professor.

 All programs must support college, departmental, and institutional goals.
 In addition, safety and security are primary concerns.

 As you begin to plan your program abroad, consider the following:

 - What specific departmental and/or school needs will your program fill?

 - Who is your target audience (Rochester students, non-Rochester students, others?)

 - Have you considered whether a customizable program offered through a third-party provider (such as IES, CIEE, and College Year in Athens) would be appropriate?